Skip to content Skip to footer

 Weather

-Fort Lauderdale enjoys a tropical rainforest climate with hot and humid summers, mild winters, and abundant rainfall throughout the year.
-Average temperatures range from 75°F (24°C) in winter to 90°F (32°C) in summer.
-The wet season typically lasts from May to October, with frequent afternoon thundershowers.
+Fort Lauderdale typically enjoys a tropical rainforest climate with warm temperatures year-round.
+Average temperatures range from 70°F (21°C) in the winter to 90°F (32°C) in the summer.
+Rainfall is highest from May to October, with occasional afternoon showers.
+Humidity levels can be high, especially in the summer months, and air quality is generally good.

 Language

-English is the primary language spoken in Fort Lauderdale.
+The primary language spoken in Fort Lauderdale is English.

 Cost Of Living